Day 2: How to Think of a Plan

 You might prompt students in this direction by asking, “What manipulatives or visual tools does the class think might help them solve the task?”
 This thinking continues the process of asking students to reflect and engage in the task before they attempt to put pencil to paper.
 It also offers them opportunities to use a second strategy to solve the task, look for patterns, and other observations in their solution.

-All of these ideas are part of the Yellow section of Exemplars Problem Solving Procedure - Think of Your Plan—and all of them will empower your students to develop potential strategies.
+All of these ideas are part of the Yellow section of Exemplars Problem Solving Process - Think of Your Plan—and all of them will empower your students to develop potential strategies.
 With them, you won’t throw your students into the “deep end of the pool” without a plan and proper preparation.
 But you also won’t go so far that you accidentally steal the magic that happens when they discover solutions for themselves.